Queen Sofia’s Co-operation Trips

 As in all her annual Co-operation trips, the Queen speaks with the workers and is interested in the work of the small producers, specially for the women, who benefit from the Spanish help, which in many of the occasions comes to them across of the microcredits

-The Queen is a well known supporter of the Microcredit, which was invented by a Bangladeshi, Mohamed Yunus (Nobel Prize Peace 2006 and Prince of Asturias Award for Concord 1998), which has enabled a million women all over the world to give their families all they needed.Spanish Royals
+The Queen is a well known supporter of the Microcredit, which was invented by a Bangladeshi, Mohamed Yunus (Nobel Prize Peace 2006 and Prince of Asturias Award for Concord 1998), which has enabled a million women all over the world to give their families all they needed.Spain

-Tagged Co-Operation Trip, Dominican Republic, Haiti, Queen Sofia.
+Tagged Co-Operation Trip, Dominican Republic, Haiti, Microcredit, Queen Sofia of Spain.